Political leanings: Republican

 CLF’s largest individual donors in 2020 were casino owner Sheldon Adelson, who died in January 2021, and his wife, Miriam.
 The couple — longtime Republican backers — contributed $50 million to the group, and Timothy Mellon, chairman and owner of the transportation holding company Pan Am Systems, gave $20 million.

-Major donors for the 2022 campaign cycle include Kenneth C. Griffin, Citadel founder and CEO, who has donated $11 million, and Patrick G. Ryan, founder, chairman and CEO of the Ryan Specialty Group, who has donated just over $10 million.
+Major donors for the 2022 campaign cycle include Kenneth C. Griffin, Citadel founder and CEO, who has donated a little more than $18.5 million, and Patrick G. Ryan, founder, chairman and CEO of the Ryan Specialty Group, who has donated just over $10 million.
+American Action Network, CLF’s sister 501(c)(4), has contributed nearly $20 million.

 CLF released its first ads of the 2022 election cycle in early January 2021.
 The five-figure digital ad campaign targeted 21 Democrats who voted for Rep. Nancy Pelosi to be speaker of the House.
 Since then, CLF has launched a series of ads attacking Democrats on crime, cost of living and education.